taylor-edwards/layout-patterns/index.md

 These archetypes of web design can be extended by the components of each.
 As such:

-Scroll
+Mix
   : Navigation bar
   : Navigation sidebar (usually on the left)
-  : Endless feed (loads more content on scroll)
+  : Endless feed
-  : External sidebar (actions within do not affect the current page)
+  : External sidebar

 Grid
   : Navigation bar